 Photojournalist and director Danial Shah focuses on the fake to reveal the real.
 While a photographer polishes away imperfections, they discuss why white skin is considered better than black.
-And amid the photoshopped images, Shah explains his plan to flee the country, while a photographer tells him about the genocide of the Hazaras.
+And amid the photoshopped images, the photographer shares his desire to flee the country, while he tells Shah about the genocide of the Hazaras.

 One earns his living by making fake photos, the other sells realistic news photos to US newspapers such as The New York Times.
 Although the photographers and the filmmaker relate to reality in opposite ways, the boundaries between them begin to blur.
 They direct their cameras at each other and thus become the subject of each other’s work.